everybodystudyclub/esc-cms/src/index.md

 Hello, it's your friend [vrk](https://github.com/vrk).
 I want to tinker and experiment with the format of online learning.

-This is an experimental club for folks who are out of school who want to get better at sticking to **side projects** and **independent study**.
-(At least, that's our current focus!)
+This is an experimental club for folks who are out of school but want to continue to learn, particularly through **side projects** and **independent study**.

-We're going to launch a virtual study club on Discord sometime in March 2021! _(...or maybe April)_
+We're going to launch a virtual study club on Discord sometime in March 2021! _(...or maybe April, we'll see.)_

 Interested in joining?
 Want to help me run i?
 Or just want to hear updates?